 1984 – Congress passes the National Organ Transplant Act (NOTA).
 The Act called for the establishment of a national organ matching system as well as the establishment of a network of private, federally mandated nonprofit organizations that would be tasked with the regional recovery and placement of donor organs.

 Previously, in the 1970s and early 1980s, transplant centers coordinated their own recoveries with some programs sharing organs with each other on a regional basis.
 In 1986, the Northern California Transplant Bank (NCTB) was founded to coordinate donation in hospitals on behalf of the transplant programs.

-In 1987, an executive committee of high-level hospital administrators of the four major transplant centers in Northern California came together to develop an independent Organ Procurement Organization (OPO) in response to NOTA.
+1987 – An executive committee of high-level hospital administrators of the four major transplant centers in Northern California came together to develop an independent Organ Procurement Organization (OPO) in response to NOTA.
 The resulting structure became known as California Transplant Donor Network (CTDN) whose mission was based on recovering organs for transplantation while NCTB’s mission remained focused on tissue recovery.

 2010 – CTDN transitions three regional tissue bank recovery service programs, Musculoskeletal Transplant Foundation (MTF), Tissue Banks International (TBI), and Community Tissue Services (CTS), to an internal department.
 Bringing the tissue recovery in-house makes CTDN the single point of contact for both organ and tissue recovery within its donation service area.
-With the combination of these recovery services, CTDN was able to increase donation rates while making the process easier for hospitals and donor families.
+With the combination of these recovery services, CTDN is able to increase donation rates while making the process easier for hospitals and donor families.

 2011 (July) – CTDN establishes an Operations Center in San Leandro, California.

 2012 (May) – CTDN opens a Nevada headquarters office in Reno.